cjgamble21/Sorting-Analysis/README.md

 ### Heap Sort

 #### Very ideal for sorting a large range of data configurations; really a "jack of all trades" algorithm

+## Final Note about Sizes

+### Data Set Sizes
+To reiterate, the data set sizes are small mainly because I had a lot of trouble with Quick Sort seg-faulting on the large data sets.
+This mainly had to do with the fact that my Quick Sort algorithm chooses its pivot at the beginning of the vector, rather than randomly or in the middle.
+Because of this, when attempting to sort an already sorted vector, the algorithm deteriates to worst case complexity and the call stack overflows from too many recursive calls.
+If I could have used a different pivot choice strategy, I would have, but only having access to iterators limited my ability to implement such logic.